skorokithakis/stavros-notes/content/drone-stuff/transportable-c1-chaser.md

 The biggest issue is making the spar removable.
 The best way I've found to do that is to use IKEA drinking straws, they have an internal diameter of around 7.5mm, making them ideal for putting the spar through.
+If you find the spar has too much jiggle, I've found that applying some CA glue around it makes it thick enough to fit snugly in the straw.

 I've cut three straws to length, sanded the straws and the spar channel a little with coarse sandpaper, and glued the former in the latter, as you can see here (the straw in the photo is not cut to length yet):